ttntm/awesome-sfmc/README.md

 - [sprignaturemoves.com/category/salesforce-marketing-cloud](https://sprignaturemoves.com/category/salesforce-marketing-cloud/) (Tips for coding in the Salesforce Marketing Cloud platform)
 - [marketingdeveloper.io](https://www.marketingdeveloper.io/)</a> (curated content for Salesforce Marketeers)
 - [invokecreate.dev](https://invokecreate.dev/) (advanced use case tutorials)
+- [SFMC Cookbook](https://joernberkefeld.github.io/SFMC-Cookbook/) (A guide on how to survive as a developer for Salesforce Marketing Cloud)

 #### Tools and SDKs